WK League: WK League draft

 Each year the teams of the WK League participate in a draft to select new players from among graduating university students.
 Teams draw lots in the order of the previous year's final league position to determine the order of the draft.
 Drafted players' contract length and salary cap are determined by their position in the draft.
+Previously, draftees picked in the first four rounds of the draft signed '3+2' contracts, but these were changed to more basic three year contracts ahead of the 2026 season.
+The basic salaries for new draftees were also raised in 2026.